 Over 1,900 schools serving more than 1.5 million students across the state have joined Healthier Generation’s Healthy Schools Program, creating healthier school environments for children to thrive.
 Since 2007, 195 Florida schools have been recognized with National Healthy Schools Awards for their outstanding efforts.

 In Florida, we’ve made it easier for more than 50,500 youth in 395 out-of school time programs to eat right and move more, focusing on communities in the greatest need.
 We’ve partnered with Miami-Dade County Parks, Recreation & Open Spaces and the YMCA of Greater Miami-Dade to magnify our impact on Florida youth.

 Healthier Generation enlists the help of regional and local partners to create healthier school and out-of-school time environments.
 These partners, such as HealthCorps, the YMCA of South Florida and Concerned African Women, receive specialized professional development training from Healthier Generation staff and gain access to Healthier Generation’s customized tools, resources and data that empower them to guide sites to improve physical activity and nutrition policies and practices.

-Hear from our school champions from two of the many schools and districts we work with in Florida: Miami-Dade County Public Schools, enrolled with the Healthy Schools Program since 2006; and National Healthy Schools Gold Award-winning John M. Sexton Elementary School, enrolled since 2009.
+Hear from one of our school champions of the many schools and districts we work with in Florida: Miami-Dade County Public Schools, enrolled with the Healthy Schools Program since it's inception in 2006.